 Imported from Japan

-Buzz Rickson Langley Air Force Base Sweatpants
+Buzz Rickson Sweatpants, Langley Air Force Base – Now in Extra-Large!

 About this Style: These are loop-wheeled sweatpants produced on vintage looms.
 The fabric allows for a fair amount of stretch that will be permanent, so some individuals will be able to wear a size smaller than the product measures would indicate otherwise; however, we do not suggest expecting more than 1" - 2" of stretching in the waist.